 Pegasus World Cup Jockey Statistics

-The leading jockey in the Pegasus World Cup over the last 8 renewals is Irad Ortiz Jr who has won the race two times with those two winners coming from Mucho Gusto (2020) and Life Is Good (2022).
+The leading jockey in the Pegasus World Cup over the last 9 renewals is Irad Ortiz Jr who has won the race three times with those three winners coming from Mucho Gusto (2020), Life Is Good (2022) and White Abarrio (2025).

 Jockey | R-W-P | Win | EW |